davenverse/shellfish/docs/examples/index.md

       case _                  => Score("Cant parse this score", -1)   // (2)
   )
 ```
 The method is going to return an `Either` type, which is a type that can be either a `Left` or a `Right`.
-In this case, we are using it to represent a success or a failure in parsing the score, it's very similar to the `Result` type in Rust!
+In this case, we are using it to represent a success or a failure in parsing the score.
+It is very similar to the `Result` type in Rust!
 Here the function is doing two things:

 1. `Either.catchNonFatal` is a function that catches exceptions and wraps them in a `Left` value.
-2. If the score can't be parsed, we return a default score.
+2. If the score cannot be parsed, we return a default score.

 After that, we start creating our script: